Everyone Has Room For Pi

 - Have fun learning about Pi

 Enjoy Pi Day!

 Remember any day you can use to add some celebration is a win and if you can add some education… then all the better.
 I hope this adds some fun to Pi Day or any day… math isn’t always fun.
-Don’t forget to head to Instagram or Facebook to share… tag me @bemandfam!
+Don’t forget to comment below or head over to Instagram or Facebook and share with our community… tag me @bemandfam

 Happy Pi Day or Pi learning!